 The organs of our sixth and seventh dimensions are our endocrine glands and the chakras they represent.
-This is the part of our bodymind where we develop our values, principles and beliefs.
+This is the part of our bodymind where we develop values, principles and beliefs.

 Chakras are the subtlest organs of our bodymind, energy vortexes that appear to have flower-like petals like a daisy.
 Many people have learned to discern chakras.
 The energy of chakras is rather dense so most people can discern them if they attempt to.

 Unresolved emotions like jealousy, anger, malice or worry cause the colors of our chakras become murky and dark, slowing their spin, shutting down access to spiritual wisdom.

 As we become mindful, more loving, truthful and decisive, the chakras develop purer rainbow-like colors.
 As we grow and mature spiritually, the chakras spin faster and appear to develop more petals.
 The thousand acupuncture points all over our body are like mini-chakras, smaller vortexes of energy.

 Since our spirit puts out more energy than our physical body can contain, the energy spinning out from our chakras and acupuncture points trails out behind us like the wake of a ship.
-The great mystery is how the energy generated by our thoughts, feelings, attitudes, principles, values and beliefs somehow create the world we then observe.
+The great mystery is how the energy generated by our thoughts, feelings, attitudes, principles, values and beliefs become the world we then observe.

 The Seven chakras: